decaporg/decap-cms/website/content/docs/custom-widgets.md

 ---
 title: Creating Custom Widgets
+group: fields
 weight: 35
-group: fields
 ---
 The NetlifyCMS exposes a `window.CMS` global object that you can use to register custom widgets, previews, and editor plugins.
 The same object is also the default export if you import Netify CMS as an npm module.
 The available widget extension methods are:

 * **registerWidget:** registers a custom widget.
 * **registerEditorComponent:** adds a block component to the Markdown editor.

-See also [netlify-cms-widget-starter](https://github.com/netlify/netlify-cms-widget-starter) for a starter project to fork.
+See also [netlify-cms-widget-starter](https://github.com/netlify/netlify-cms-widget-starter) for a starter project to fork..

 ### Writing React Components inline